mbridak/wfd_py_logger/README.md

 #### Autofill
 If you have worked this person before on another band/mode the program will load the class and section used previously for this call so you will not have to enter this info again.

+#### CW Keying and Macros

+You can use either cwdaemon or PyWinkeyer as a keying interface.
+After you run the program and choose your keyer interface you will find a file called cwmacros.txt in the base directory that you launched the logger from.
+The file has 12 lines, corresponding to the 12 function keys on most keyboards.
+The format of the file is simple:

+F1|CQ|CQ WFD {MYCALL} {MYCALL} WFD

+Three fields separated by a `|` character.
+The first field is the function key to map.
+The second is the name of the macro being sent.
+Which in this case does not make a whole lot of sense, because you can't see the name...
+Just go with it.
+The last field is the macro to send.

+There are 4 substitution macros provided: {MYCALL} {HISCALL} {MYCLASS} {MYSECT}
+They send pretty much excatly what you think it should send.

+So if your're running, you might want a macro like:

+F2|exchange|{HISCALL} {MYCLASS} {MYSECT}

+Who knows...
+Go wild.
+The world is your very limited, Oddly specific oyster.

+#### cwdaemon use

+If you use cwdaemon for your keyer, you can use the plus and minus on the keyboard to increase/decrease the sending speed by 1 wpm each time you press it.
+Pressing Escape aborts the sending.

 ## TODO
   * Enter a contact at a specific time.